Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ### Linker Script Preprocessing

-A Linker Script file is preprocessed when a `regions:` header file is specified in the [`linker:`](YML-Input-Format.md#linker) node or when the [Linker Script file is automatically generated](#automatic-linker-script-generation).
+A Linker Script file is preprocessed when a `regions:` header file or a `define:` is specified in the [`linker:`](YML-Input-Format.md#linker) node or when the [Linker Script file is automatically generated](#automatic-linker-script-generation).
 A standard C preprocessor is used to create the final linker script as shown below.

 ![Linker Script File Generation](./images/linker-script-file.png "Linker Script File Generation")